Dates & Prices

 Day 11

-Veliko TarnovoTravel by train across the friendship bridge into Bulgaria and on to the picturesque town of Veliko Tarnovo.
-Veliko Tarnovo's history is incredible.
-Founded in 4500 BC by the Neolithic people, the Romans later built the first fortress walls and in the 6th century a Byzantine capital was established on Tsarevets Hill by Emperor Justinian.
-After the foundation of the second Bulgarian empire in 1185, it became the second most important and beautiful city in the region (after Constantinople) and trade and culture flourished for the next 200 years.
-In 1393 the town fell to the Turks who held the city until the Russians liberated it in 1877.
-Because of its importance during the second Bulgarian empire, the city was chosen as the place where the Bulgarian constitution was written in 1879 and where the official proclamation of Bulgaria as an independent state was made in 1908.
+Veliko TarnovoTravel across the friendship bridge into Bulgaria and on to the town of Veliko Tarnovo – founded in 4500 BC by the Neolithic people, the Romans later built the first fortress walls.
+In the 6th century, a Byzantine capital was established on Tsarevets Hill by Emperor Justinian.
+After the foundation of the second Bulgarian empire, it became the second most important city in the region (after Constantinople) and trade and culture flourished for the next 200 years.
+In 1393, the town fell to the Turks who held the city until the Russians liberated it in 1877.
+When you arrive, head out with your leader for an orientation walk, finishing in the Old Town at a family-owned establishment.
+Here, a local chef will invite you to an authentic and interactive experience that will showcase the rich history of Bulgarian cheese and wine making.
+The menu includes tasty items such as truffle cheese, cold cuts and locally produced premium wine – what could be a better introduction to the country?

 Meals: Breakfast -